Snowfork/snowbridge/ethereum/README.md

 ```

 Steps for updating the fixture data for the basic channel:
-1. Grep for `Sent transaction BasicInboundChannel.submit` in `parachain-relay.json`
+1. Grep for `Sent transaction BasicInboundChannel.submit` in `parachain-relay.log`
 2. Copy that log line into `./test/fixtures/parachain-relay-basic.json`
 3. In that file, take the `beefyBlock` field (a block hash) and use polkadot.js explorer to find the corresponding block number.
 4. Run the following (substituting `$BLOCKNUMBER`) and paste the output into `./test/fixtures/beefy-relay-basic.json`: